-“When I look into your eyes, it’s like I’m transported to another dimension.
+- “When I look into your eyes, it’s like I’m transported into another dimension.
 I just want to reach up and run my finger over your cheek and down your whole body.
 It’s me and you forever baby.”

 The narcissist sees themselves as the very centre of the universe in which all things revolve around.
-They think themselves as a god-like being, who is to be worshipped.
+They think of themselves as a God-like being, who is to be worshipped.

-They aim to control you so that you see them as your source of all things, which they will use to manipulate you with, while sucking out your life force energy in return.
+They aim to control you so that you see them as your source of all things, which they will use to manipulate you, all while sucking out your life force energy in return.